maximnl/mais/docs/overview.md

 Fully centralized approaches may overshoot the target by trying to integrate different business domains defintions which may contradict each other and differ from the data context.
 This may lead to various bottlenecks such as additional data modeling needs, IT infrustructure occupancy, ICT staff availability, waiting time and costs.
 A faster and a more decentralized alternative could be pulling some data directly from data hubs or independent data sources.
 However, such bold decentralized shortcuts become disrupted on a longer run by source data changes, staff rotations, many copies of the same logica and data filters.
 While the probability of the disruptions may seem low, the consequences may influence a large amount of reporting users, violate legal requirements, or require a complete rebuild and thus carry significant continuity and data quality risks.

-# MAIS **major benefits** for reporting applications:

-Single agile data source
-:Alignes data, processing and documenation together.
-A time serie or a set of series can be accessed by unique business names.
-This enables search, documentation or any computational operations with well defined series on charts/tables/dashboards.
-Agile
-:Time series data can be documented, reviewed, versioned and processed in independent/parallel and agile (stepwise) manners.

 # Use cases

 MAIS is a practical data decentralization strategy to reduce the overal complexity and dependency of corporate reporting on a single team/platform or tool.
 It is a game changer for the boundaries of many teams:
 * A reporting team centralizes and manages metadata for series names, metadata and data aggregations.
 The last ones are ETL configurations which influcence time series ETL directly.
 * ICT data team enables centralized and **continious** and self service integration of less structured (user) data or data with challenging integration requirements.